8base/Documentation/docs/frontend/app-components-input-components-date-picker.md

 ---
 id: 'app-components-input-components-date-picker'
 sidebar_label: 'Date Picker'
+redirect_from: '/frontend/app-components/input-components/date-picker'
-slug: '/frontend/app-components/input-components/date-picker'
+slug: '/projects/frontend/app-components/input-components/date-picker'
 ---

 # Date Picker

-The *Date Picker* component allows the user to select a date. *Date Picker* components display in dialogs on mobile devices and text drop-downs on desktops.
+The _Date Picker_ component allows the user to select a date. _Date Picker_ components display in dialogs on mobile devices and text drop-downs on desktops.

-The *Date Picker* component is used independently or as a form component.
-To use it as a form component, place it within a *Form Block*.
+The _Date Picker_ component is used independently or as a form component.
+To use it as a form component, place it within a _Form Block_.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>